eliona-smart-building-assistant/xovis-app/USER_GUIDE.md

 Upon successfully creating the sensor, the system will return the details of the created sensor, allowing you to monitor and manage it.

----

 ### Continuous Asset Creation (CAC)

 Once the configuration and sensor discovery settings are complete, Eliona will begin Continuous Asset Creation (CAC).
 Discovered sensors will be automatically added as assets in Eliona, and the following will occur:

-- **Automatic Asset Creation**: Sensors identified through discovery (L2 or L3) will be automatically added to Eliona as assets.
+- **Sensor discovery**: Sensors identified through discovery (L2 or L3) will be automatically added to Eliona as assets.
+- **Automatic Asset Creation**: Logics configured on the sensors will be automatically added to Eliona as assets.
-- **Notifications**: Users will be notified through Eliona’s notification system when new assets (sensors) are created, ensuring that newly discovered sensors are visible and actionable.
+- **Notifications**: The configuring user will be notified through Eliona’s notification system when new assets (sensors) are created.

----

 ### Summary Workflow